orthecreedence/cl-mongo-id/README.markdown

     (mongoid:oid "4f9638d834322b9531000005")  ->
         #(79 150 56 216 52 50 43 149 49 0 0 5)

-If you pass a bad string id into (oid), it will most likely throw a hex-conversion-error.
+If you pass a bad string id into `(oid)`, it will most likely throw a hex-conversion-error.

-Create new id using mongodb client id specification (http://www.mongodb.org/display/DOCS/Object+IDs):
+Create new id using [mongodb client id specification](http://www.mongodb.org/display/DOCS/Object+IDs):

     (mongoid:oid)  ->
         #(79 150 62 92 61 196 44 20 228 0 0 0)